Set above the Caribbean sea, with the neighboring island of Nevis in the background, our basic science campus is both state-of-the-art and inspiring.

 Histology, pathology, and many other courses take place in the innovative 210-seat auditorium, which is equipped with 56" LED monitors, high definition LCD projectors, an ELMO® presenter, Sympodium, and additional equipment designed to enhance the instructor’s presentations.

 Two modern, 100-seat multi-purpose laboratories house cutting-edge technology, including audio-visual equipment, high-definition LCD monitors, ELMO® presenters, computers for presentations, and projection microscopes, as well as a significant collection of anatomical models.
 The projection microscopes enable faculty to present visually relevant microscopic and pathological images for viewing on monitors located throughout the laboratories.

 Our smaller classrooms are designed to offer students a more intimate and personalized educational experience.
 These classrooms are used for small group instruction, seminars, and group study, and they allow for closer interaction with faculty members.

 Our 11,000 square-foot anatomy building, equipped with state-of-the-art audio-visual equipment, is home to both the gross anatomy and neuroanatomy laboratories.
 The gross anatomy lab is furnished with approximately 20 dissection platforms.
-Students have a five-to-one cadaver ratio in gross anatomy and a four-to-one cadaver ratio in neuroanatomy.
+Students have a six-to-one cadaver ratio in gross anatomy and a four-to-one cadaver ratio in neuroanatomy.